ambitus/pyracf/common/setup_precheck.md

 &nbsp;

 {: .note}
-> _Changes made using this script may require a SETROPTS REFRESH of the `FACILITY` class._
+> _Changes made using this script may require of the `FACILITY` class to be refreshed in order for the changes to take effect._

 &nbsp;